RISE-Remote-Intranet-School-Environment/RISE-Calendar-2/README.md

 ````
 ### Setup the database

-First, you have to import the database in MYSQL Workbench, to do that, you have to import the dump folder located in `/Assets/dumpsylla/`.
+There is no need to import any database, simply create an empty database with the name `calendar` as all tables will be created automatically when the application is launched.

 The configurations must be put in the folder with the name `application.properties`.